Course

 Introduction

-When caring for newborns in their first hours of life, there’s a multitude of events happening.
+When caring for newborns in their first hours of life, many events are happening.
 Parents, siblings, and visitors are bonding with this new addition to the family.
-The first feeding, touching, and gazing is all happening.
-Newborns let out that initial cry, that first yawn, first stretch, or finger grasp that we all find comfort in.
-While all of these beautiful moments are happening, newborns are making their transition to extra-uterine life through multiple organ systems.
-Some of these transitions don’t always go as planned.
-One of the most frequently occurring problems with newborns within 48 hours of life is a metabolic one, known as neonatal hypoglycemia (1).
-While hypoglycemia is a common occurrence in newborns, defining parameters with glucose serum levels for recognition is a bit varied, leading to difficult clinical guidance.
+The first feeding, touching, and gazing are all happening.
+Newborns let out that initial cry, first yawn stretch, or finger grasp, in which we all find comfort.
+While all of these beautiful moments are happening; newborns are transitioning to extra-uterine life through multiple organ systems.
+Some of these transitions do not always go as planned.
+One of the most frequently occurring problems with newborns within 48 hours of life is a metabolic one known as neonatal hypoglycemia (2).
+While hypoglycemia is a common occurrence in newborns, defining parameters with glucose serum levels for recognition is a bit varied, leading to ,complex clinical guidance.

 Quiz Questions